ARMmbed/mbed-os-5-docs/docs/advanced/debugging.md

 ##Debugging incorrect data values

-It is often useful to find out the values of variables in your program at a given time.
-The example is the same as the one above, except that we are are now using the serial port to print out the value of the AnalogIn.
+It is often useful to see the values of variables in your program at a given time.
+This example is the same as the one above, except that we are are now using the serial port to print out the value of the AnalogIn.
 You might need to use this method if you are using a data value to determine the program flow.

-``Example showing variable value debugging``

 ```c